Community Detection in Weighted Multilayer Networks with Ambient Noise: Synthetic Experiments

-First, we simulate many small to medium networks with differing underlying memberships and parameters.
-We then run the \texttt{SBANM} algorithm on these networks to demonstrate that the method is able to recover simulated memberships and parameters.
+In this section we describe the simulation studies to demonstrate the accuracy and efficacy of the proposed method. \ch{Simulations are generated to match the outcomes of the real data in the previous section.} We considered networks of three layers with size 800 that match approximately with the results of early adult males. \ch{We simulate 50 networks with underlying memberships and parameters that approximately match those in Section \ref{sec:results_clinical}}.
+We then run \texttt{SBANM} on these networks to demonstrate that the method is able to recover simulated memberships and parameters.
 We also assess the computation times of various simulations and compare them to existing methods.
-Secondly, we generate many synthetic networks with the same parameters and memberships and apply \texttt{SBANM} to systematically recover the parameters under more controlled conditions.
-Finally, we simulate a single small network and run the algorithm under several different settings for the estimate of blocks $Q$ and validate the model selection procedure.
+The estimation algorithm is more parsimonious and highlights more nuanced relationships compared to some existing methods described in the following Section \ref{sec:method_comparison}.